 The outputs of this study will help agencies improve CFS effectiveness and make a significant contribution to improving practice in protecting children in crises.

-The Robertson Trust has awarded £58k to fund year 1 of a three year project which will enable the AlcoLOLs project to be extended to a further five schools from North East Edinburgh.
+The Robertson Trust has awarded £138k to fund a three year project which will enable the AlcoLOLs project to be extended to a further five schools from North East Edinburgh.